openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. meta:
     frontend_status: Done

-A *function type* can be used to express the expected signature of a function.
+*Function type* can be used to express the expected signature of a function.
 A function type consists of the following:

 -  List of parameters (which can be empty);
--  Optional return type;
+-  Optional return type; and
 -  Optional keyword ``throws``.

 .. index::